Scalable Hierarchical Over-the-Air Federated Learning: Abstract

 \section{Abstract}

-In this work, we propose a communication-efficient hierarchical federated learning algorithm for distributed setups including core servers and multiple edge servers with clusters of devices.
-Assuming different learning tasks, clusters with a same task collaborate.
-To implement the algorithm over wireless links, we propose a scalable clustered over-the-air aggregation scheme for the uplink with a bandwidth-limited broadcast scheme for the downlink that requires only a single resource block for each algorithm iteration, independent of the number of edge servers and devices.
-This setup is faced with interference of devices in the uplink and interference of edge servers in the downlink that are to be modeled rigorously.
-We first develop a spatial model for the setup by modeling devices as a Poisson cluster process over the edge servers and quantify uplink and downlink error terms due to the interference.
-Accordingly, we present a comprehensive mathematical approach to derive the convergence bound for the proposed algorithm including any number of collaborating clusters and provide special cases and design remarks.
+When implementing hierarchical federated learning over wireless networks, scalability assurance and the ability to handle both interference and device data heterogeneity are crucial.
+This work introduces a new two-level learning method designed to address these challenges, along with a scalable over-the-air aggregation scheme for the uplink and a bandwidth-limited broadcast scheme for the downlink that efficiently use a single wireless resource.
+To provide resistance against data heterogeneity, we employ gradient aggregations.
+Meanwhile, the impact of uplink and downlink interference is minimized through optimized receiver normalizing factors.
+We present a comprehensive mathematical approach to derive the convergence bound for the proposed algorithm, applicable to a multi-cluster wireless network encompassing any count of collaborating clusters, and provide special cases and design remarks.
+As a key step to enable a tractable analysis, we develop a spatial model for the setup by modeling devices as a Poisson cluster process over the edge servers and rigorously quantify uplink and downlink error terms due to the interference.
 Finally, we show that despite the interference and data heterogeneity, the proposed algorithm not only achieves high learning accuracy for a variety of parameters but also significantly outperforms the conventional hierarchical learning algorithm.